-Several of the more common honours programmes are: Political Science and Philosophy; Political Science and History; Political Science and Economics; Political II03 Section 2, Introduction to Political Science, Lect. and discussion 3 hrs.; J.H.
-Science and Sociology.
-Students interested in taking any of these combined honours Aitchison. programmes or in discussing other possible programmes should consult with the Chairman of the Department or his deputy.
+Several of the more common honours programmes are: Political Science and Philosophy; Political Science and History; Political Science and Economics; Political Science and Sociology.
+Students interested in taking any of these combined honours programmes or in discussing other possible programmes should consult with the Chairman of the Department or his deputy.